devmfc/debian-on-amlogic/README.md

 # Debian image for Amlogic SOC's.
 Minimal Debian and Ubuntu images for Amlogic based OTT TV-boxes with mainline LTS kernel.
-Boots the kernel with vendor u-boot, so without chainloading of u-boot.
+Boots the kernel with vendor u-boot, so without the use of a chainloaded u-boot.

 ## Current images:
 - Debian Bullseye (v11) with kernel 5.15.50